Mary Maguire

-Mary Maguire (born Ellen Theresa Maguire 22 February 1919) was an Australian-born actress who briefly became a Hollywood and British film star in the late 1930s.
+Ellen Theresa Maguire (22 February 1919 – 18 May 1974), known by her stage name Mary Maguire, was an Australian-born actress who briefly became a Hollywood and British film star in the late 1930s.

 Early life

 Maguire was born in Melbourne, Australia, to Michael "Mickey" Maguire, footballer, racehorse owner, hotel proprietor, and former welterweight boxer and Mary Jane Maguire (née Carroll).
 Nicknamed "Peggy" by the family, she was the second of five sisters.
 She grew up in Melbourne and Brisbane, her father managing the famous "Bull and Mouth Hotel" in Bourke Street, Melbourne, and later the iconic Bellevue Hotel, Brisbane.
 In Melbourne she attended the Academy of Mary Immaculate in Fitzroy.

 Career

 Maguire began acting when she was cast in the film Heritage by director Charles Chauvel at the age of 16.
 Elsa Chauvel wrote in her 1973 memoirs: "This lovely child was brought to our notice by a Brisbane publicity man... fresh from a Queensland convent."
-Changing her name to Mary, Maguire then starred in The Flying Doctor, an Australian-British co-production that was filmed in Australia by director Miles Mander and also starred American actor Charles Farrell.
+Changing her name to Mary, Maguire then starred in The Flying Doctor, an Australian British co-production that was filmed in Australia by director Miles Mander and also starred American actor Charles Farrell.